Investigatory Powers Act 2016: Public debate

-The draft Bill generated significant public debate about balancing intrusive powers and mass surveillance with the needs of the police and intelligence agencies to gain targeted access to information as part of their investigations.
-Although the Home Office said the Bill will be compatible with the European Convention on Human Rights, the content of the draft Bill has raised concerns about the impact on privacy.
+The draft bill generated significant public debate about balancing intrusive powers and mass surveillance with the needs of the police and intelligence agencies to gain targeted access to information as part of their investigations.
+Although the Home Office said the bill would be compatible with the European Convention on Human Rights, the content of the draft Bill has raised concerns about the impact on privacy.

 Privacy campaigners say the bill clearly lays out the mass surveillance powers that would be at the disposal of the security services, and want it amended so that the surveillance is targeted and based on suspicion and argue that the powers are so sweeping, and the bill's language so general, that not just the security services but also government bodies will be able to analyse the records of millions of people even if they are not under suspicion.

 In January 2016 a report published by the Intelligence and Security Committee of Parliament recommended that the bill should focus on the right to privacy.
 Committee chairman, Conservative MP Dominic Grieve, said: "We have therefore recommended that the new legislation contains an entirely new part dedicated to overarching privacy protections, which should form the backbone of the draft legislation around which the exceptional powers are then built.
 This will ensure that privacy is an integral part of the legislation rather than an add-on."
 The committee also recommended that Class bulk personal dataset warrants are removed from the legislation.
 Dominic Grieve later clarified the extent of these freedoms, "the principle of the right to privacy against the state is maintained except if there is a good and sufficient reason why that should not happen."